 About the NAEP Reading Assessment

 The schools and students participating in NAEP assessments are selected to be representative of all schools nationally and of public schools at the state/jurisdiction and Trial Urban District Assessment (TUDA) district levels.
-The results from the 2019 reading assessment at grades 4 and 8 are based on the representative samples of 150,600 fourth-graders from 8,300 schools and 143,100 eighth-graders from 6,950 schools who took the assessment on tablets.
+The results from the 2022 reading assessment at grades 4 and 8 are based on the representative samples of 108,200 fourth-graders from 5,780 schools and 111,300 eighth-graders from 5,190 schools who took the assessment on tablets.
 Samples of schools and students are drawn from each state and from the District of Columbia and Department of Defense schools.
 The sample of students participating in the TUDA school districts is an extension of the sample of students who would usually be selected by NCES as part of national and state samples for the NAEP assessment.
-Representative samples of 34,300 fourth-grade and 32,400 eighth-grade public school students from 27 urban districts participated in the 2019 reading assessment.
-These 27 TUDA districts are listed below.
+Representative samples of 24,100 fourth-grade and 24,900 eighth-grade public school students from 26 urban districts participated in the 2022 reading assessment.
+Fresno did not participate in 2022.
+The 26 TUDA districts that participated in 2022 are listed below.

 The results from the assessed students are combined to provide accurate estimates of the overall performance of students in the nation and in individual states and other jurisdictions.
 Results for the nation reflect the performance of students attending public schools, private schools, Bureau of Indian Education schools, and Department of Defense schools.
 Results for states/jurisdictions and for districts reflect the performance of students in public schools only and are reported along with the results for public school students in the nation.
 Charter schools are included in the public school samples at the state level.
 For TUDA districts, beginning in 2009, results for charter schools are included in district results only if they contribute to the district's Adequate Yearly Progress (AYP) report to the U.S. Department of Education.
-Download the summary data tables via the link at the bottom of the page to see the national, state/jurisdiction, and district sample sizes for the 2019 reading assessment.
+For the District of Columbia, beginning in 2009, TUDA results for DCPS do not include charter school results due to a change in the education governance structure for the District of Columbia.
+In 2019, results for Los Angeles at grades 4 and 8 and Fresno at grade 4 did not include affiliated charter schools.
+It is possible such an exclusion can affect score trend results.
+For example, NCES found that the exclusion of affiliated charter schools in the 2019 Los Angeles sample had a small effect on trend results for Los Angeles in grade 8 reading, accounting for 2 points of the 9-point score increase from 2019 to 2022.
+Download the summary data tables via the link at the bottom of the page to see the national, state/jurisdiction, and district sample sizes for the 2022 reading assessment.

 The results from the 2019 reading assessment at grade 12 are based on a national sample of approximately 26,700 twelfth-graders from 1,780 schools who took the assessment either on paper or tablets.
 Results are reported for the nation only and reflect the performance of students attending public schools, private schools, Bureau of Indian Education schools, and Department of Defense schools.
 Download the summary data tables via the link at the bottom of the page to see the national sample sizes for the 2019 grade 12 reading assessment.